 Key Stage 2 SATs results show that our disadvantaged pupils made more progress than the national expectation.

-Our internal data shows that across the school the average progress of our disadvantaged pupils is higher than the national expectation and significantly higher in Maths.
-In writing there were a few disadvantaged pupils who did not make the expected progress in writing, and the actions and activities in this plan should support progress in this area next year.
+Our internal data shows that, across the school, the average progress of our disadvantaged pupils is higher than the national expectation and significantly higher in Maths.

 Programme | Provider |